Meet the Artist . . .Feathersmith : Natalie Mitchell

 Wild Sage.

-Natalie has become a distinguished artist in the field of
+As a distinguished artist in the field of Feathersmithing,

-feathers.
-The designs she creates represent the balance of
+feathers, Natalie creates originals to represent the balance of

 energies that bring harmony to the Earth and its inhabitants.
 Using